 Debra O'Connor is the Deputy Director of NARI and Director of the Melbourne Ageing Research Collaboration (MARC).
 As a member of the executive team, she leads the operational and research governance functioning of NARI as well as supporting the Board and their subcommittees.
 Read more

-Dr Andrew Simon Gilbert is a Research Fellow in the Social Gerontology Division at National Ageing Research Institute.
+Dr Andrew Simon Gilbert is an Honorary Fellow at NARI.
 He is an emerging researcher in health and aged care systems, including organisational issues and policy.
 He has 10 years’ experience working with people with intellectual disabilities in government and non-profit sectors.
 Read more

 Dr Anita Goh is a clinician researcher, and as a clinical neuropsychologist, her research focuses on cognitive health, mental health and well-being, and quality of life in ageing, with a specialisation in neurodegenerative and psychiatric disorders.
-She has a strong academic output and is committed to knowledge translation and engagement.
 Read more

 Dr Thodis is a bilingual researcher and project manager at NARI.
 She is an advocate for improving diet quality to support older people living at home or, in residential aged care and improving accessibility to dementia care resources for culturally and linguistically diverse (CALD) communities.
 Read more